Security, order, and discipline

 The range of disciplinary sanctions depends on whether the hearing takes place before the prison governor or an authorised official, or before a disciplinary official.
 Where a hearing takes place before the prison governor or an authorised official, the prisoner may be subject to a reprimand, a loss of gratuity for up to one month, and/or a restriction of amenities for up to seven days.
 Where a hearing takes place before a disciplinary official, the prisoner may be subject to a reprimand, a loss of gratuity for up to two months, a restriction of amenities for up to 42 days, and/or placement in segregation in case of serious or repeated infringements (Correctional Services Act 111 of 1998, Section 24).

-According to sources, a large proportion of disciplinary sanctions are imposed informally and at the discretion of officials.
+According to sources, a large proportion of disciplinary sanctions are imposed informally and arbitrarily.

 Disciplinary offences are investigated